GeoscienceAustralia/vaws/docs/source/ch03_input.rst

 Water_ingress section
 ---------------------

 Parameters of the water_ingress section are listed in :numref:`section_water_ingress_table`.
 In the GUI window, they are displayed in the Water tab as box shown in :numref:`section_water_ingress_fig`.
-The thresholds define a lower limit of envelope damage index above which the relevant water ingress vs wind speed ? is applied.
+The thresholds define a lower limit of envelope damage index above which the relevant water ingress vs wind speed curve is applied.
 The speeds at 0% water ingress and speeds at 100% water ingress define cumulative normal distribution used to relate percentage water ingress to wind speed as shown in :numref:`water_ingress_fig`.

 .. tabularcolumns:: |p{3.0cm}|p{3.0cm}|p{8.5cm}|
 .. _section_water_ingress_table: